Probability bounds for active learning in the regression problem: Introduction

-where the observation noise $\varepsilon_i $ are i.i.d. realizations of a certain random variable $\varepsilon$.
-The problem we consider in this article is that of estimating $x_{0}$ based on a subsample of size $N<<n$ of the data collection This occurs when, for example, obtaining the values of $y_i$ for each sample point $t_i$ is expensive or time consuming or because it is necessary to set up an experimental design based on previous data.
+The problem we consider in this article is that of estimating the real-valued function $x_{0}$ based on $t_1,\ldots, t_n$ and a subsample of size $N<n$ of the observations $y_{1},\ldots,y_{n}$ measured at a well chosen subsample of $t_1,\ldots,t_n$.
+This is relevant when, for example, obtaining the values of $y_i$ for each sample point $t_i$ is expensive or time consuming.